This article has been compiled from various published materials and my own personal family research. See the bibliography at the bottom of the page.

 Michael Joyce was one of my maternal great-great grandfathers.
 He was born in September 1851 to Richard Joyce and Bridget Tubbs and baptised on 6th September in St Mary’s Church, Limerick.
 His godparents were named John Tubbs (his maternal uncle) and Bridget McGrath, who may well also been a relation, as Michael’s paternal grandmother was a Joan McGrath.
 Richard and Bridget had 9 other children including two called Richard and two called Cornelius.
 Presumably one of each named child did not survive but they were born before death records began.
 They also had one set of fraternal twins.
 Michael was the fourth child.
 His mother Bridget died in 1872 and Richard Joyce remarried the same year to Ellen McInerney.
 He went on to have four more children with her and died in 1883.
 Ellen herself also remarried.
 Family stories suggest that Ellen kicked Michael out of home and this drove him to sea, but the dates do not match up.
 Michael was already in his early 20s when his father remarried.

 In 1878, Michael Joyce first appears on the registers for river pilots.
 Research in the House of Commons papers shows that he maintained this licence until 1918.
 Much of the published material on Joyce discusses his short but extensive shipping career, which took place in early youth before he became a river pilot, including 4 harrowing shipwrecks.
+Applicants for a river pilot licence had to have spent 5 years at sea.

 Mary Joyce 1886-1973